What Is Adaptive Learning Technology in Online Education?

 Corporate Training Applications

 Major corporations have adopted adaptive learning for employee development, particularly in industries with complex compliance requirements or rapidly evolving technical knowledge.
-Financial services companies, for example, use adaptive systems to train advisors on new products and regulations, ensuring each employee masters the specific content relevant to their role rather than sitting through universal training.
+Financial services companies use adaptive systems to train advisors on new products and regulations, ensuring each employee masters content relevant to their role rather than sitting through universal training.

 K-12 Education